-Note: Adoption of Metrobus Priority Corridor Network guidelines are for planning purposes only and do not obligate the Authority or Board to satisfy the plan's projected requirements; therefore, there is no funding impact in this action which will guide future expenditures related to service implementation.
+Note: Adoption of Metrobus Priority Corridor Network guidelines is for planning purposes only and does not obligate the Authority or Board to satisfy the plan's projected requirements; therefore, this action will have no funding impact.
+It is intended to guide future expenditures related to service implementation.